Logo

 --------------------------------------------------------------------------------------------------------------------------

 Out of the three shotgun variants in the game, the Kantrael is the only one I would recommend using.
-Its damage is just ever so slightly high enough to reach one-shot breakpoints on many important targets, and it's special ammo serves a unique purpose that is actually useful to you.
+Its damage is just ever so slightly high enough to reach one-shot breakpoints on many important targets, and its special ammo serves a unique purpose that is actually useful to you.
 No Respite and Full Bore are always-active damage/power increases that you do not need to think about or maintain.
 Deathspitter and Fire Frenzy expire too quickly to make proper use of, so avoid them.
 Scattershot is okay, but you really want base damage increase, not crit chance.
 The incendiary rounds are great for softening up large groups of approaching enemies before they get to you.
 They make Bulwarks a non-issue and also allow you to actively damage Monstrosities even when you are out of melee or shotshell range.
 For Knife Zealots, incendiary rounds can also help speed up horde-clear in a pinch.

 Q: What's wrong with the other Shotguns?